SalminStepan/cocktail_api/README.md

 }
 ```

 Internal psycopg errors, connection parameters, and database credentials are not exposed in HTTP responses.

-Full diagnostic information is written to the server logs.
+Full diagnostic information is written to the application logs.

 ## Architecture